-Students are expected to review their study plan each semester, because not all courses are offered every term.
+Students are expected to review their study plan each semester, because not all courses are offered every term, nor in every modality.
 It is recommended that students meet with their advisors for compliance with requirements and scheduling optimization.

 Students transferring credit into the MSBAn program are issued a customized study plan during the admissions process.